gnarf/learn-deployment/class/README.md

 At least one day prior to the class, students must provide their public key and the username of their machine.
-The instructor should prepare a playbook to grant everyone access to the machine, but it should **NOT** be run before the first exercise begins.
+The instructor should prepare a playbook to grant everyone access to a server, but it should **NOT** be run before the first exercise begins.

 The class opens by having everyone `npm install -g tkellen/learn-deployment`.